samofthex/sam-harrison-music/samlander/index.md

     contentURL: "https://www.youtube.com/watch?v=Asn0sb6FpK8"
     thumbnailUrl: "http://img.youtube.com/vi/Asn0sb6FpK8/maxresdefault.jpg"
 gallery:
-    - image_url: society-of-strange-living/societyofstrangelivingpic1.jpg
+    - image_url: samlandergallery/samharrisonmusiclander01.jpg
       caption: Great images by Unsplash.com
-    - image_url: society-of-strange-living/societyofstrangelivingpic2.jpg
+    - image_url: samlandergallery/samharrisonmusiclander02.jpg
       caption: Great images by Unsplash.com
-    - image_url: society-of-strange-living/societyofstrangelivingpic3.jpg
+    - image_url: samlandergallery/samharrisonmusiclander03.jpg
       caption: Great images by Unsplash.com
-    - image_url: society-of-strange-living/societyofstrangelivingpic4.jpg
+    - image_url: samlandergallery/samharrisonmusiclander04.jpg
       caption: Great images by Unsplash.com
-    - image_url: society-of-strange-living/societyofstrangelivingpic5.jpg
+    - image_url: samlandergallery/samharrisonmusiclander05.jpg
       caption: Great images by Unsplash.com
-    - image_url: society-of-strange-living/societyofstrangelivingpic6.jpg
+    - image_url: samlandergallery/samharrisonmusiclander06.jpg
       caption: Great images by Unsplash.com
-    - image_url: society-of-strange-living/societyofstrangelivingpic7.jpg
+    - image_url: samlandergallery/samharrisonmusiclander07.jpg
       caption: Great images by Unsplash.com
-    - image_url: society-of-strange-living/societyofstrangelivingpic8.jpg
+    - image_url: samlandergallery/samharrisonmusiclander08.jpg
       caption: Great images by Unsplash.com
-    - image_url: society-of-strange-living/societyofstrangelivingpic9.jpg
+    - image_url: samlandergallery/samharrisonmusiclander09.jpg
       caption: Great images by Unsplash.com
-    - image_url: society-of-strange-living/societyofstrangelivingpic10.jpg
+    - image_url: samlandergallery/samharrisonmusiclander10.jpg
       caption: Great images by Unsplash.com
-    - image_url: society-of-strange-living/societyofstrangelivingpic11.jpg
+    - image_url: samlandergallery/samharrisonmusiclander11.jpg
       caption: Great images by Unsplash.com
-    - image_url: society-of-strange-living/societyofstrangelivingpic12.jpg
+    - image_url: samlandergallery/samharrisonmusiclander12.jpg
       caption: Great images by Unsplash.com
 ---
 <!--more-->

-## About the band...
+## About the film...

-> The Society of Strange Living are: Sam Harrison, Lee Wilcox and Danny Krash - 'We want to do something really different.
-We've not been together long, but we make every show a real party - We play from the heart, and we've got a strong following already!'
+>  The video was filmed at the launch of Sam's 'The Wish' EP at Lincoln's Jolly Brewer pub, a Sam's home stomping ground.
+The EP was released on vinyl & digital download (no CD), and was recorded on a 1960's 8-track Scully tape machine (i.e. Hendrix, Zeppelin, Beach Boys).
+The pub was decorated by a team of volunteers, filled with candy to be eaten from bowls made of recylcled CDs, with facepainting, hidden prizes, and a vinyl DJ.
+Supported and filmed by a wonderful group of friends, it was an amazing night for all :)